react-native-integrate/integrate/website/docs/upgrade/upgrade-folder.md

 └── upgrade.yml
 ```

-### 📁 backup
+### 📁 imports

 Files in this folder will be copied directly to the root with their respective paths.

-For instance, a file located at `.upgrade/backup/android/app/some.file` will be copied to `android/app/some.file`.
+For instance, a file located at `.upgrade/imports/android/app/some.file` will be copied to `android/app/some.file`.

 ### 📁 packages